coderedcorp/coderedcms/docs/how_to/_custom_image1.rst

 ------------------------------------------------

-It is imperative that the custom image model lives in a Django app which does not rely on or import ``coderedcms``.
+It is imperative that the custom image model lives in a Django app which does not rely on or import ``wagtailcrx``.
 It is recommended to create a separate "pure" app to contain custom image and document models for your site.
 Failure to separate the custom image model will create a circular dependency issue in migrations.